 This course is a continuation of Foundations of Learning I and will provide a metacognitive approach to learning theories and critical thinking skills.
 Students will explore ways to use reading and writing as a means to learn, with direct application to actual collegiate experiences.
-It will be taught in close collaboration with the instructors of Literary Types and Themes and Roots of the West or Italian Culture or General Psychology with application of strategies to both.
+It will be taught in close collaboration with the instructors of Literary Types and Themes and Roots of the West or Introduction to Philosophy with application of strategies to both.